 A few weeks ago at The Village, Marg felt she had to speak out, today it was Hector’s turn.
 When asked the customary question I had to answer honestly.
 I have a plate of Onions here, and why it it so Red?
 The Waiter told me it was from The Spices.
 I challenged this immediately – Spices do not colour Curry like this, only Food Dye does.
 I stated clearly – I am disappointed.
 He retreated.

 The Calling Card was offered and accepted – I will have a look – Hector was assured.
 The Waiter offered an explanation as to the Redness of the Food – It is from the Tomato Purée, it is not Dye.
 Aye right!
 I was asked on departure if I was local.
 I don’t know if my answer helped.

 Marg was somewhat embarrassed with proceedings and was worried that I had not enjoyed my final Orcadian Meal.
 But this is all part of the Great Experience that is Curry.

 I suggest those behind Indian Garden reconsider what they present as Curry, this does not pass muster.

 Update – The Morning After

 Hector became reacquainted with his intake from the Indian Garden at 04.00, 06.00 and in multi-formats at 08.00 and 09.30.
 In the three years of writing Curry-Heute this is a first.

-The Indian Garden, Kirkwall now deserves the Accolade of Worst Curry-Heute Experience.
+Indian Garden, Kirkwall deserves the accolade of Worst Curry-Heute Experience.
+Go to Dil Se.